KacperMitkowski/Platform-Game/README.md

 ## About the project

-This is a game made in my free time thanks to coronavirus issues :)
+This is a game made in my free time.
+The maps come from txt files included in the project.
+The project is easy to extend by adding new functionalities such as: new types of mobs, shooting player etc.

 **The goal was to:**
 - practice OOP concept in C#